Botanical Name: Zygopetalum spp.

 Most bloom in winter or early spring, filling a room with delightful fragrance.
 Tall, upright stems hold the flower clusters at the top.
 Each bloom is spectacular.
 The petals and sepals flaunt stunning combinations of burgundy, green or violet and a large lip radiates pink or purple lines and spots.

 To repot...or not.
 Young plants can stay in a smallish pot (6- to 8-inch) for the first couple years.
+Use a pot with a drainage hole to prevent soggy potting medium, which can lead to root rot.
 Although they get big, Zygopetalums grow upright and likely won't need repotted until you want to divide the plant.
-Repot after flowering is over and before new growth begins.
+Never repot a plant in bloom -- wait until after flowering is over and before new growth begins.

 Zygopetalums are among the few terrestrial orchids that grow well indoors, and include about 15 species.